DengYuelin/ur_interface/README.md

-# A ROS interface for Universal Robots
+# A ROS interface for multiple Universal Robots